 In September 2014 the team was commissioned to deliver the Diphtheria, Tetanus and Poliomylitis (school leaver booster) and the Meningitis ACWY adolescent dose to year nine children.
 It is important that all children receive these vaccinations to complete their childhood immunisations and ensuring they are fully protected.

-From September 2017 we will be offering the Fluenz nasal spray to all Reception children, Key Stage 1 (5 rising 6 and 6 rising 7 year olds), Year 3 and Year 4 children to protect against seasonal flu.
+In September 2017 we were commissioned to deliver the Fluenz nasal spray to all Reception children, Key Stage 1 (5 rising 6 and 6 rising 7 year olds), Year 3 and Year 4 children to protect against seasonal flu.
 There are frquently asked questions and answers available for parental guidance on the Children's flu vaccine FAQs and an information video on the Fluenz nasal spray - video for parents and children which you may find useful (also embedded below).

-Vaccination and immunisation staff can be supported by school nurses, BCG/HPV Coordinator and the Immunisation Facilitator.
+Vaccination and immunisation staff can be supported by school nurses, and the Immunisation Facilitator.

 - Annual staff update in immunisation training

 - Co-ordination and the delivery of all school-based immunisation programmes

 - Specialist advice and support for local immunisation colleagues and members of the public